What is ADHD and is it a Real Disorder?

 The most common interventions used today for all the ADHD classifications are stimulant drugs and educational accommodations, which only mask the symptoms.
 These are potentially harmful drugs that can have many side effects.
 These stimulant drugs may create some short-term improvements but may cause more problems in the long run.
 Many parents are told that if the stimulant drug works then their child must have ADHD.
 The truth is studies have proven that these stimulant drugs improves almost everyone’s attention.
 Over 30% of college students are using these drugs to study.

 Note: In extreme cases of hyperactivity/impulsivity medication may be required to function appropriately if other nutritional and/or behavioral interventions including biofeedback do not work.
-I would always have medication be the last resort.
+I would always want medication to be the last resort.

 Pharmaceutical companies over the years have sponsored medical conferences and hired speakers to convince doctors that ADHD is a real mental disorder or disease that an individual has for life.
 Researchers have been paid a great deal of money by pharmaceutical companies to conduct studies that would hopefully find the results that would help prove there was a genetic biomarker or brain abnormality for ADHD, so they could prove it was a real disorder or disease.